nperreault27/recipe-project/README.md

 ## Features

 - store recipes per user
+  - all recipes
+  - recipes the user has saved/added
+  - ability to search all recipes and save to their own "page"
 - allow easy searching based on dish name and ingrediants
 - ability to add, edit and remove recipes
 - menu planner